pSpaces/Programming-with-Spaces/guide.md

 - `SequentialSpace`: retrieval operations return the oldest matching tuple.
 - `QueueSpace`: retrieval operations return the oldest tuple, if it matches the specified template.
 - `StackSpace`: retrieval operations must return the newest tuple, if it matches the specified template.
-- `PileSpace`: retreival operations must return the newest matching tuple.
+- `PileSpace`: retrieval operations must return the newest matching tuple.
 - `RandomSpace`: retrival operations return any matching tuple, chosen according to a random choice with uniform distribution (equally likelihood of getting any tuple).

 All implementations should provide at least the `SequentialSpace` implementation.
 The rest are optional.